 This EU unilateralism is now spreading to the EU ‘five presidents’, headed by European Commission chief Jean-Claude Juncker, who – we are told in leaks from Brussels – is discussing plans for a substantial new treaty, with a proposed timetable due to be published in early 2017.
 This has a significant bearing on British Prime Minister David Cameron’s negotiating plans.

 This creates an opening for a British referendum in November or early December 2017, a year later than currently planned.
 This would take into account possible treaty changes involving the European Economic Area, something I have long championed.
 But the UK is instead preparing for a referendum in 2016.
 Juncker and Cameron would be better served by bringing together their separate negotiations, and extending them to the end of 2017.
 It is not too late to negotiate for an expanded non-integrated European Economic Area to continue alongside an integrated euro area.

 It is absurd to go on with the myth that Britain is negotiating only over the UK’s interests.
 Most of Cameron’s proposed changes can and should be presented as of value to Europe as a whole, not just the EU but the wider membership of the EEA and indeed, eventually, all European countries.

 We need to wake up.
 We are all being fooled in the EU, not just the UK: by Cameron over this short-term fix, and by Juncker and the five presidents.
-It is time to call both Cameron's and Juncker’s bluff and restore some confidence to financial markets that Europe and the UK are getting their act together.
-If Cameron and Juncker fail to bring their negotiations together, and Britain is asked to vote in 2016, the chances of Brexit will markedly increase.
+It is time to call both Cameron and Juncker’s bluff and restore some confidence to financial markets that Europe and the UK are getting their act together.
+If Cameron and Juncker fail to bring their negotiations together, and Britain is asked to vote in 2016, then the chance of Brexit will markedly increase.